TFM-LSW/acme-booking-assignment/README.md

 On mobile, when you scroll down and the full calendar moves out of view, a condensed week view appears.
 I used an Intersection Observer to detect this rather than scroll position calculations.
 It's a bit more complex than showing it always, but significantly improves the mobile experience by keeping date selection visible.

+### Timezone select input
+I've included a select input for the user (prespect) to toggle between their time and the organisations timezone.
+I've left this as static for the demo but have inclided a function to hide it when both prospect and organisations timezone is equal.

 ### Timezone handling limitations

 The current implementation derives IANA timezones from UTC offsets (like `Etc/GMT+5`).
 This works fine for offset-based systems but doesn't handle daylight saving time.
 A full IANA timezone database would be more accurate but requires backend support to properly map timezones.